top of page

 GIVING BACK

-A percentage of the proceeds from the Boswords 2025 Fall Themeless League will be donated to each of the three charities below.
+A percentage of the proceeds from the Boswords 2026 Winter Wondersolve will be donated to each of the three charities below.
 Of course, we welcome you to donate to these organizations on your own.
 Please click the links below to view their sites and contribute.

 download.png